 The Company monitors the impact of variables such as interest rate, exchange rate and stock prices generate their results.
-In addition, to mitigate their volatility, the convenience of having a coverage scheme is determined exchange rate risk
+In addition, to mitigate their volatility, the convenience of a hedging scheme is defined.

-4.1 Exchange rate risk
+17.3.1.
+Exchange rate risk

-The exchange rate risk is the probability that the fair value or future cash flows of a financial instrument will fluctuate as a result of variations in exchange rates.
+The exchange rate risk is the probability that the fair value or future cash flows of a financial instrument will fluctuate, as a result of variations in exchange rates.
 The Company is exposed to this risk from holding assets and liabilities denominated in foreign currency.

-4.1.1 Description of the objectives, policies, and processes for risk management
+17.3.1.1.
+Description of the objectives, policies, and processes for risk management

-To manage the exposure to risk, the Company performs monitoring of its exposures, in accordance with the policies and guidelines, issued by the Board, and, if necessary, determines the desirability of having a hedging scheme.
+To manage the exposure to risk, the Company performs monitoring of its exposures, in accordance with the policies and guidelines, issued by the Board of Directors, and, if necessary, determines the desirability of having a hedging scheme.

-4.1.2 Methods used to measure risk
+17.3.1.2.
+Methods used to measure risk